SEARCH

 In North America, it’s estimated that nearly two million tons of coffee grounds are disposed of every year.

-So, it’s good that people have looked into other uses for coffee grounds—we certainly want to divert them from landfill—and they do have beneficial uses in the garden, but probably not as the super fertilizer or incredible soil amendment the hype claims is true.
+So, it’s good that people have looked into other uses for coffee grounds—we certainly want to divert them from landfill—but, while they do have beneficial uses in the garden, you can overdo it.

 Related: Is Epsom Salt Good For Plants?